firoorg/insight-ui-zcoin/README.md

 ## Contribute

-Contributions and suggestions are welcomed at the [Insight UI Zcoin GitHub repository](https://github.com/zcoinofficial/insight-ui-zcoin).
+Contributions and suggestions are welcomed at the [Insight UI Firo GitHub repository](https://github.com/zcoinofficial/insight-ui-zcoin).

 ## License